jet-dev-team/drupal-dockerizer/README.md

 ### Remove containers and their data

 To remove everything and start from scratch you can use `clean.yml` playbook.
-It's an equivalent of `docker-compose down` command.
 This command will not remove your code.
 Please, note this command requires `sudoers` permissions.

 ```bash
 ansible-playbook clean.yml --ask-become-pass